Khoi-Nguyen-Xuan/Arknight-analysis-with-R/README.md

 <br>

-Notice that there is a very extreme outlier int this scatterplot.
+Notice that there is a <b>very extreme outlier</b> int this scatterplot.
 I will use annotate() with text, rect and arrow to hightlight the outlier plot

 ```r
 g+ annotate("rect", xmin = 340, xmax = 368, ymin = 48, ymax = 52, alpha = 0.3, col = "black")+